 The phrase “exceptional circumstances” is not defined in the Bail Act.
 In Tang (1995) 83 A Crim R 593, Justice Beach found that the accused “bears an onus of establishing that there is some unusual or uncommon circumstance surrounding his case before a court is justified in releasing him on bail”.
 “Exceptional circumstances” is not a matter of general definition, but as Justice Vincent stated in R v Moloney (unreported, VSC, 31 October 1990), “such circumstances may exist as a result of the interaction of a variety of factors which of themselves might not be regarded as exceptional”.

-For every case you find in this area, you can safely assume you will find another decided the other way.
+For every case in this area, there will be another decided the other way.
 This is because they are decided on the particular facts of each case, and usually by judges sitting at first instance.
 The cases are mostly unreported Supreme Court judgments.

 The onus is a heavy one.
 Parliament’s intention is clearly that persons charged with these types of offences, particularly drug matters, should be denied bail unless they can demonstrate exceptional circumstances.
-However, the hurdle should not be set so high that it is impossible for an accused person in custody to ever achieve or virtually ever achieve (see e.g. Re Pickersgill VSC 715).
+However, the hurdle should not be set so high that it is impossible for an accused person in custody to achieve (see e.g. Re Pickersgill VSC 715).
 Bail is not about punishment but about ensuring a person attends court to answer charges.

-•Delay is only an exceptional circumstance if the delay is out of the ordinary, taking into account the usual listing delays (see Tang, cited above).
+• Delay is only an exceptional circumstance if the delay is out of the ordinary, taking into account the usual listing delays (see Tang, cited above).
 (A two-year delay in a drug trafficking case was not exceptional in Mokbel v Director of Public Prosecutions VSC 127, but see later Mokbel v Director of Public Prosecutions (No 3) VSC 393.)
 In Alexopoulos (unreported, VSC, 23 February 1998), Justice Hampel referred to 12 months delay, as a rule of thumb, being inordinate.
 In Hildebrandt v DPP VSC 198, Justice King referred to a period in custody of two years and eight months prior to trial (in onerous conditions) as being a significant factor in granting bail (though the applicant was not required to demonstrate exceptional circumstances).
 Justice Lasry in Re Marijancevic VSC 122 (8 April 2010) held that a period in custody between arrest and trial of 22 months was in itself an exceptional circumstance.
 See also the comments of Justice Coldrey in DPP v Cozzi VSC 195 (8 June 2005).
 Delay may also be a significant factor if the time spent on remand is likely to exceed the total effective sentence or the non-parole period (see Cao v DPP VSC 198).
 See also Lennon VSC 239, which considered the extent of any sentence that would be served before the application for leave to appeal, or the appeal itself, could be heard.

-•Strength of the Crown case where it may be assessed (DPP v Cozzi VSC 195).
+• Strength of the Crown case where it may be assessed (DPP (Vic) v Cozzi VSC 195).
 See discussion below under “Unacceptable risk”.

 Even if the applicant overcomes the “exceptional circumstances” hurdle, they must then deal with the issue of “unacceptable risk” (see Director of Public Prosecutions (DPP) v Beljajev, Kunz & Pinhassovitch VicSC 172).
 Where this occurs, the onus shifts back to the Crown to establish unacceptable risk (see Beljajev v Director of Public Prosecutions [DPP] VicSC 224).
 See “Unacceptable risk”.